WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Next, your Wasabi client generates a completely new Tor identity **Bob**, who is in no way tied to Alice.
 Bob sends to the Wasabi coordinator:

-* A unblinded credential signed by the coordinator
+* An unblinded credential signed by the coordinator
-* An address
+* A new unused bitcoin address

 Because the coordinator can verify his own credential, he knows that this credential came into existence after an input of at least this much value was registerd.
 However, he cannot know which input exactly.